By Ilaria Carofiglio

 Most importantly, if everyone can use the platform easily, and find the features they need, your customers will enjoy a seamless experience – like it's just one conversation with your brand.

 WhatsApp costs more than email.
 You pay per conversation you have with a customer.
 Plus you pay a monthly fee for your WhatsApp Business platform.
 Even though the returns our clients are seeing are (very) large, you should still shop around to get a good price.

 As an example, our monthly fee includes industry-leading support: including ongoing support from our Success team to ensure ROI, a Product team that includes your feedback and hires the highest quality talent there is, and seasonal creative campaign ideas.
 The aim of this is to grow your business so that your revenue continues increasing.

 Beyond this, our price per conversation is the lowest in Europe we believe, so in the long run it's likely you'll actually save with us.

 10. Stability 💪

-Will the platform break if you send 50,000 messages?
+Will the platform break if you send 50,000 messages at a time?
 If you're a big company already, or looking to grow bigger, make sure your platform can support you easily now and in the future.

 WhatsApp Business software is a relatively young technology and there are many new players arriving on the scene.
 Young and fresh is ok, but unstable is not.